MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/admin-km-agent-insights.md

 > - This is a preview feature.
 > - Preview features aren’t meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-Supervisors and content managers can view the **Overall performance dashboard** from **Knowledge analytics** in Customer Service workspace to get analytics reports on customer knowledge management agent.
+Supervisors and content managers can view the **Overall performance** report on the **Knowledge analytics** dashboard in Customer Service workspace to get analytics on customer knowledge management agent.

-## Benefits of knowledge insights
+## Benefits of insights on customer knowledge management agent

 - Confident self-service article publishing, and greater resource control reduce support and content management costs.
 - Understanding the performance of Copilot-drafted content can ensure transitioning to fully autonomous harvesting.